Nebraska Debt Relief Guide

 Income and employment in Nebraska

-Nebraska has an average per capita (average per person) income of is $57,942, which is slightly lower than the national average of $59,729.
-Nebraska has a median household income of $61,439.
-On top of this, Nebraska has a minimum wage of $9 compared to the federal minimum of $7.25.
+Nebraska has an average per capita (average per person) income of $38,585, which is slightly lower than the national average of $41,261.
+Nebraska has a median household income of $71,722.
+On top of this, Nebraska has a minimum wage of $12 compared to the federal minimum of $7.25.

 Nebraska is a right-to-work state.
-This means that employees cannot be denied employment because they are part of a union or if they are not.
-And employees cannot be forced to join or a leave a union.
+This means that employees cannot be denied employment based on union status.
+And employees cannot be forced to join or leave a union.
 Employees are also not obligated to pay any union dues.
 However, employees are still allowed to enjoy any union benefits.

 This freedom of employment gives Nebraska workers plenty of opportunity to seek any job placement and negotiate salary and benefits.
 But it can also mean less job security.
 This makes it crucial for Nebraskans to maintain a strong financial safety net, with robust emergency savings and low credit card balances.